-With its rich culture and tourism vibe, there are so many reasons to visit Bali.
-Even so, the main magnet has always been its beautiful beaches; attracting surfers, divers, and swimmers from all over the world.
-With countless amazing beaches surrounding the whole island, make sure you visit all the best ones.
+With rich culture, balmy weather and delicious food, there are many reasons to visit Bali.
+Even so, the main magnet here has always been the island’s beautiful beaches; attracting surfers, divers, and swimmers from all over the world.
+With countless sandy stretches dotted around the island, make sure you visit all the best ones with our guide.